Omega-Numworks/Omega-Guide/docs/cfw/install-epsilon-from-softloader.md

 :::tip

-If Epsilon has only been installed on slot A, restart this section and it should work.
+If Epsilon has only been installed on slot A, restart this section and it should be installed on both slots.

 :::